uwu64/orbital-platform/README.md

 One toolchain that works with developing software for Orbital Platform uses the Keil MDK IDE and DAPLINK debugger dongle, on Windows.
 - Start by downloading and installing a free version of Keil MDK-ARM (μVision).
 You should be able to download it after filling out some info on [the download page](https://www.keil.com/demo/eval/arm.htm)
+  - The free version now seems to be called "MDK-Community" and appears to be a non-commercial but fully featured version of the normal IDE.
+It used to be that the demo/eval/free version had a very restricted code size.
+Hope this is no longer the case.
 - Also download and install STM32CubeMX which is ST's initialization code generator and graphical config editor.
 Scroll down on [this page](https://www.st.com/en/development-tools/stm32cubemx.html) to Get Software.
 You might need to fill in some info for this as well.
 - Launch the IDE.
 - Find the "Pack Installer" in the top toolbar.
 It looks like a green diamond shape with four dots inside.